Parking on campus

 What if I overstay my hourly booking?

 If you need to extend your stay and there are spaces available, you can make a new booking for additional hours.
-Overstaying without doing so means the next person who has booked that parking space may not be able to get to class.
+Overstaying without doing so means the next person who has booked may not be able to get to class.
 DIVVY allows the University to identify individuals who overstay their booking to the detriment of others.
 These individuals will receive two warnings and then will no longer have access to on-site parking at the Ngara Ngura building for the remainder of that academic teaching session.

-There is a car parked in my space, what do I do and who do I contact?
+I need help, what do I do and who do I contact?

 How can I provide feedback about the carpark?